anuraagnagar/flask-user-authentication/README.md

 ### 6. Migrate/Create a database.

+**Note**: Before initializing the database, run the `flask run` command in your terminal to ensure that the application is set up properly.
+This allows you to access the `flask db` command for database migrations.

 Initialize the database migration directory.

 ```bash
 flask db init
 ```

 Run migrate command.

 ```bash
 flask db migrate -m "initial_migration"
 ```

 Upgrade the database for latest migration.

 ```bash
 flask db upgrade
 ```

 ### 7. Last to run the server.

+Once the database is set up, you can run the Flask server to start your application.

 ```bash
 flask run